 Kennedy is one of Africa’s best-known community organizers and social entrepreneurs.
-Kennedy grew up in Kenya’s Kibera slum, the largest slum in Africa, where he experienced the devastating realities of life in extreme poverty firsthand.
-The oldest of eight children, he became a street child at the age of 10.
+Kennedy grew up in Kenya’s Kibera slum, the largest slum in Africa, where he experienced the devastating realities of life in extreme poverty first hand.
+The oldest of eight children, he became a street-child at the age of ten.
 Still, he dreamed about changing his community.
 In 2004 he had a job in a factory earning $1 for ten hours of work.
 He saved 20 cents and used this to buy a soccer ball and start Shining Hope for Communities (SHOFCO).